EBRD-GPA-TC-Facility/Kazakhstan-OCDS-Transformation-and-Analytics/README.md

 * There wasn’t an automated workflow management capability accessible to all public procurement process stakeholders.
 *	Information regarding procurement procedures and public contracts, while stored electronically, was very difficult to retrieve.
 *	Stored public procurement data was unstructured and this made it difficult to deliver reliable and accurate research results;
-*	The transactional data was unavailable;
+*	The transactional data was unavailable for analysis;
 *	The approach used for reporting was considered inefficient, unreliable, time-consuming, and hard to verify.

 ## Objectives and vision
-Working with the EBRD GPA Technical Cooperation Facility, the Ministry of Finance aimed to modernise its public procurement system, ensuring it can draw on the data stored within its national eProcurement system to drive improved public procurement policies and decisions.
+Working with the EBRD GPA Technical Cooperation Facility, the Ministry of Finance decided to modernise its public procurement system, ensuring it can draw on the data stored within its national eletroninc procurement system to drive improved public procurement policies and decisions.
 It aimed to:

 *	Provide improved public procurement statistics to guide decision making;
 *	Generate automated public procurement reports;